OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/vManager.md

 ## User privileges
 ### General authentication

-* Create a user in Verisium Manager dedicated to the OpsHub Integration Manager.
+* Create a user in Verisium Manager dedicated to the <code class="expression">space.vars.SITENAME</code>.
 This user shouldn't perform any other action from Verisium Manager's Desktop client or Web client.
 Please refer to [Add User](vManager.md#add-user) to determine how to create a user in the Verisium Manager.
 * This user shall have access to **Verisium Manager instance APIs** for the Verisium Manager project that is going to be used in the Integration Configuration.
 For that, the user needs to have specific access levels on that Verisium Manager project.
-To make sure that the user being used for the OpsHub Integration Manager is having required access levels, please refer to [Add User in Project with Permissions](vManager.md#add-user-in-project-with-permissions).
+To make sure that the user being used for the <code class="expression">space.vars.SITENAME</code> is having required access levels, please refer to [Add User in Project with Permissions](vManager.md#add-user-in-project-with-permissions).
 * If the input for **Override Projects** is not specified, the user shall have access to the project having Project Identifier **"vmgr"**.
 Refer to [How to determine the Project Identifier](vManager.md#how-to-determine-the-project-identifier) section to determine the project identifier.

 > **Note** For **Verisium Manager** version prior to 22.12, more than one user with the same "User Id" (having different letter cases) were allowed.
-Hence, the sync user which is going to be used in OpsHub Integration Manager must have a unique User Id, ignoring the letter case.
+Hence, the sync user which is going to be used in <code class="expression">space.vars.SITENAME</code> must have a unique User Id, ignoring the letter case.

 **Project-based authentication**

 * Even if the project-based authentication is enabled at the project level, the user can still specify the user with general authentication as mentioned in the above section.
 * If user creation is not possible:
   * Specify the username that does not exist in the Verisium Manager or this user shouldn't perform any other action from Verisium Manager's Desktop client or Web client.
-This user in Verisium Manager should be dedicated to OpsHub Integration Manager.
+This user in Verisium Manager should be dedicated to <code class="expression">space.vars.SITENAME</code>.
   * Specify the password which will be the **Project Password** mentioned in Verisium Manager.
-  * If this authentication mode is enabled, then in OpsHub Integration Manager system configuration, user needs to specify the **Override Projects** input with the accessible project's identifiers in case project-based password is given in system form.
+  * If this authentication mode is enabled, then in <code class="expression">space.vars.SITENAME</code> system configuration, user needs to specify the **Override Projects** input with the accessible project's identifiers in case project-based password is given in system form.

 ## License prerequisites

 For Verisium Manager Version Prior to 24.03:

-* A Verisium Manager API (vAPI) client license is required per sync user for each configured Verisium Manager server in OpsHub Integration Manager.
+* A Verisium Manager API (vAPI) client license is required per sync user for each configured Verisium Manager server in <code class="expression">space.vars.SITENAME</code>.
-  * License is needed when the user begins configuration/synchronization for Verisium Manager endpoint in OpsHub Integration Manager because Verisium Manager API (vAPI) client gets launched automatically by OpsHub Integration Manager for Verisium Manager API communication.
+  * License is needed when the user begins configuration/synchronization for Verisium Manager endpoint in <code class="expression">space.vars.SITENAME</code> because Verisium Manager API (vAPI) client gets launched automatically by <code class="expression">space.vars.SITENAME</code> for Verisium Manager API communication.

 > **Note** For the grade attribute synchronization, if the script is configured in the Verisium Manager Desktop client, then the script will also take one Verisium Manager API (vAPI) client license while executing in Verisium Manager.